 As provided in the Partnership Agreement, as amended (the "Amended Partnership Agreement"), a first right of presentment valuation was computed during the first quarter of 2015.
 The per-unit value was determined to be \$9,765 based on the valuation date of December 31, 2014.
-The Partnership did not repurchase any Investing Partner Units (Units) during the first six months of 2015 as a result of the limited amount of cash available for discretionary purposes.
-The Partnership is not in a position to predict how many Units will be presented for repurchase during the remainder of 2015 and cannot, at this time, determine if the Partnership will have sufficient funds available to repurchase any Units.
-Pursuant to the Amended Partnership Agreement, the Partnership has no obligation to repurchase any Units presented to the extent it determines that it has insufficient funds for such purchases.
+A second right of presentment valuation was computed during October 2015 and the per-unit value was determined to be \$9,831 based on a valuation date of June 30, 2015.
+The Partnership did not repurchase any Investing Partner Units (Units) during the first nine months of 2015, and is not expected to purchase any Units in the fourth quarter of 2015.
+The per-unit right of presentment value computed during the first quarter of 2014 was determined to be \$16,020 based on the valuation date of December 31, 2013, and the second per-unit right of presentment in 2014 was \$16,260 based on a valuation date of June 30, 2014.
+The Partnership did not repurchase any Units during the first nine months of 2014.
+Pursuant to the Amended Partnership Agreement, the Partnership has no obligation to purchase any Units presented to the extent it determines that it has insufficient funds for such purchases.